The Perfect 2 Day Venice Itinerary: How to Spend 2 Days in Venice

 You can find a daily breakdown of your 2 day Venice itinerary below.
 I’ve carefully curated some of the must-see attractions for your short trip to the city.

-The first day will be spent seeing some of Venice’s top sights and just getting used to Venice’s layout, while the second day consists of a short trip to a beautiful nearby island.
+The first day will be spent seeing some of Venice’s top sights and just getting used to Venice’s layout, while the second day will consist of a short trip to a beautiful nearby island.

 Similar to when you visit any other city, make sure you purchase tickets online well in advance for the attractions if you can.
 This will save you a significant headache later on and help your trip go a lot more smoothly.
 It’s one piece of advice that I can’t recommend enough!